lewynski/lewynski.github.io/README.md

 ## 👨‍💻 About Me

 Welcome to **Unfiltered**.
 I am an **Electronics Engineering (ECE)** student and developer with a passion for building computational tools.
-My work focuses on translating complex mathematical concepts—like Matrix Operations and Signal Processing—into interactive, user-friendly web applications.
+My work focuses on translating complex mathematical concepts like Matrix Operations and Signal Processing into interactive, user-friendly web applications.

 * 🔭 **Currently working on:** Advanced matrix solvers & AI-integrated tools.
 * 🌱 **Learning:** Embedded Systems & Modern Web Frameworks.